Automatic transformation of irreducible representations for efficient contraction of tensors with cyclic group symmetry: Performance Evaluation

 \subsection{Single-Node Performance Results}

 We consider the performance of Symtensor on a single core and a single node of KNL relative to manually-implemented looping over blocks as well as relative to naive contractions that ignore symmetry.
-Our manual loop implementations of contractions store a Python list of NumPy arrays to represent the tensor blocks and invokes the NumPy \texttt{einsum} functions to perform each blockwise contraction.
+Our manual loop implementation of contractions stores a Python list of NumPy arrays to represent the tensor blocks and invokes the NumPy \texttt{einsum} functions to perform each block-wise contraction.